Starting with bees

 Equipment suppliers

-Supplies of equipment often run short in the summer, especially frames and foundation, beehives and feeders.
+Supplies of equipment may run short in the summer, especially frames and foundation, beehives and feeders.
 Buy in the winter and avoid the summer shortages.

 • The UK’s largest supplier is E.H.Thorne Lincoln.
 Their best prices are during the winter sale, especially for second quality frames and hive parts.

 • Our local Thorne’s agent is C. Wynne Jones near Ruthin.
-Well recommended.
+Well recommended, great service.

 Where can I learn how to keep bees?